Christina Torres is a New York City-based Ph.D. candidate, adjunct assistant professor, and climate advocate.

 2017 – 2019

 I’ve been teaching an Ecology and Environmental Problems course to sustainable fashion students at the Fashion Institute of Technology since Fall 2018.
-I also serves as the Faculty Advisor for the Ethics and Sustainability Student Club from 2020-2024.
+I also served as the Faculty Advisor for the Ethics and Sustainability Student Club from 2020-2024.

 I previously completed a B.S./M.S. in Biology at The City College of New York Honors Program.
 I researched the community composition of wood-boring beetles (Coleoptera: Cerambycidae) in Dr. Amy Berkov’s lab through the NSF-REU and RISE programs.
 I presented this work to my local community, at professional conferences (ABRCMS, ICE), and participated in science communication initiatives related to this research.